Last Updated on: 16th February 2024, 04:03 pm

 An elementary mistake that could have been corrected by proofreading can cost you a whole contract.
 Think about it!
 Again as you grow to be a writer, make sure you renew your samples to remove any awkward sentences.

-8. The eighth Freelance writing tip for begginers: Start a personal blog
+8. Freelance writing tip for begginers: Start a personal blog

 The funny thing about me is that I started this blog before writing any piece for a client.
 So here is the first post that I published on my blog.
 This was the first-ever writing that I did.